 Transitions

-The State continued to support the statewide implementation of Bridge/Transitions delivery in partnership with the Career and Technical Education (CTE) to support Integrated Career and Academic Program System (ICAPS).
+The ICCB sponsored 14 projects to support the statewide implementation of Bridge/Transitions delivery in partnership with the Career and Technical Education (CTE) to support Integrated Career and Academic Program System (ICAPS).
 To date there are twenty-eight college providers participating in ICAPS program models which are designed to ready students for postsecondary education and employment in a career pathway; and there are 45 providers offering 58 different career pathway Bridge programs throughout the state.
 An ICAPS Retreat was held for all existing and new integrated programs throughout the state.
-76 attended this opportunity to receive intensive professional development for existing integrated programs.
+Seventy-six attended this opportunity to receive intensive professional development for existing integrated programs.
 To sustain the quality of transition services follow- up technical assistance was provided through webinars, posted website materials, an interactive transitions blog, and online courses.
 The webinars were: ICAPS/AO programs “Team Teaching Continuum” with 21 attending, “Successful Team Teachers Answer Your Questions” with 23 attending, “Successful Bridge Programs Answer Your Questions” with 22 attending, “Team Teaching Menu of Resources” with 18 attending, “Braided Funding” 23 attended, “Transitioning: Beginning with the Future in Mind.”
 35 participants attended, and “ICAPS Learning Community with 16 attending.
 All webinars were archived to allow for future use by programs and debriefing meetings were held following each webinar.
 To ensure the sustainability of promising transitional services, the state worked on creation a Transition Specialist Professional Development Track.
 This will be a leveled professional development track for instructors, Transition Specialists (Bridge Specialists/ICAPS Specialists) and Master Teachers.
 The transition specialist will be a critical role on adult education instructional team to ensure curriculum and instruction integrates career awareness, workforce preparation, and contextualized content and instruction.
 Professional development staff attended the LINCS Train the Trainer webinars on the Employability Skills Framework developed by OCTAE.
 Content from this training is being used to build PD modules for instructors.
-A state organized taskforce that consist of Adult Education, workforce, and economic development was organized to examine the framework and define essential soft skills that are needed to prepare students for career readiness.
+The state organized a taskforce that consisted of adult education, community colleges, workforce, employers and economic development, was organized to define essential soft skills needed to prepare students for employment.
 This work will continue throughout FY17.

-Total Events Held:14 Total Participants: 451
+Total Events Held: 14 Total Participants: 451

 Provision of technical assistance to funded eligible providers as described in section 223 (1) (c).